 Here is my list of 6 ways to protect your financial identity

 Do not share your Social Security Number with anyone who doesn’t have the legal right to request it.
 Ask how your Social Security Number will be used and how they are safeguarding your personal information.

 Request your credit report once every 12 months from each credit bureau

-Check for inaccurate information such as misspelled names, wrong addresses, incorrect employer information, credit cards and loans reported that do not belong to you, or credit inquiries that were not initiated by you.
-Consider using a credit report monitoring services that track the information found in your report.
+Check for inaccurate information in credit reports such as misspelled names, wrong addresses, incorrect employer information, credit cards, and loans reported that do not belong to you, or credit inquiries that were not initiated by you.
+Consider using a credit monitoring service that track the information found in your report.
 There are free and paid services available.